April Fools' Day: 28 December

 In Belgium, this day is also known as the "Day of the Innocent Children" or "Day of the Stupid Children".
 It used to be a day where parents, grandparents, and teachers would fool the children in some way.
 But the celebration of this day has died out in favour of April Fools' Day.

 Nevertheless, on the Spanish island of Menorca, Dia d'enganyar ("Fooling day") is celebrated on 1 April because Menorca was a British possession during part of the 18th century.
-In Brazil, the "Dia da mentira" ("Day of the lie") is also celebrated on 1 April due to the Portuguese influence.
+In Brazil, the "Dia da mentira" ("Day of the lie") is also celebrated on 1 April due to Portuguese influence.

 First day of a new month

 In many English-speaking countries, mainly Britain, Ireland, Australia, New Zealand and South Africa, it is a custom to say "pinch and a punch for the first of the month" or an alternative, typically by children.
 The victim might respond with "a flick and a kick for being so quick", and the attacker might reply with "a punch in the eye for being so sly".

 Another custom in Britain and North America is to say "rabbit rabbit" upon waking on the first day of a month, for good luck.

+Similar events include Poisson d'avril (France) and in the US the International day of the joke event which is assigned the first Sunday in May.